 Filter Report Pins on Your Map

 There may be a time when you want to filter the report pins shown on your map so you only see those useful to you.
 Read more about map customization options.

-Click the icon in the top menu of the Home Screen .
+Click the Map Options icon on Argo’s Home Screen .